 Communication was listed as one of the items of highest importance in this survey.
 According to the survey, the majority feel they can express their concerns.
 However, faculty and staff feel that they are not well informed and ECC does not communicate "openly and honestly with employees at all levels."
 Both the Board of Trustees and the College Council evaluate themselves annually to determine if they are communicating effectively with the campus community.
+It is important to note that the survey was administered during labor negotiations and a follow up survey will be conducted this year to evaluate this sentiment along with others.

-According to a student survey48 conducted in spring 2006, student satisfaction with the governance and communication was in the top 10 for lowest satisfaction.
+According to a student survey conducted in spring 2006, student satisfaction with the governance and communication was in the top 10 for lowest satisfaction.
 The majority of the constituencies agree that the student's role in collegial consultation should improve.